 Do you have to be vaccinated to attend classes at Community Fitness?

-As of March 12, 2022 and in accordance with WA State and King County mandates, masks at Community Fitness are now OPTIONAL.
+As of March 12, 2022 and in accordance with WA State and King County mandates, masks at our Seattle gym are now OPTIONAL.

 Do I have to pre-register for classes or can I drop-in?

-- Pre-registration is required to attend in-studio classes.
+- Pre-registration is required to attend in-studio classes at our health club.

 - Clients may reserve space in class, via our In-Studio Schedule page, by clicking the “Register” button and logging in.

-- If you’ve never been to our studios, click “Create Profile” on the pop-up login page.
+- If you’ve never been to our gym, click “Create Profile” on the pop-up login page.

-- Class registration ends 10 minutes prior to class.
+- Class registration ends 10 minutes prior to start of each group exercise class.

 - Cancelations are permitted up to 4 hours prior to the start of class.
 Read more